What Causes Missed Period (Amenorrhea) In Teens And When To Seek Help?

 If your teen has any symptoms of thyroid disorders, eating disorders, or stress, seek medical care.
 You may take a doctor’s advice regarding nutrition and exercises if your teen is an athlete.

 If your teen is pregnant, you may seek medical care for the evaluation of both the mother and baby.
-An early prenatal visit could help reduce the risk of complications associated with teen pregnancy and delivery.
+An early prenatal visit could help reduce the risk of complications associated with teenage pregnancy and delivery.

 Diagnosis Of Amenorrhea In Teens